 Are you considering creating a sales enablement business case?
 This blog post will show you how I created justification for an enterprise-class deployment (4500 users) of sales enablement.
-Also, I am hosting a webinar with Mediafly on Oct 25th @ 11am MT.
-Please attend and register here.
+Also, here is a recording of the webinar I did with Mediafly .
 As such I updated this blog post to match what I have learned in the last 6 months.

 Sales Enablement Business Case Basics